Planning for Unified Messaging

 For details about deploying Unified Messaging, see Deploy Exchange 2013 UM.

 If you're integrating your Unified Messaging environment with Microsoft Lync Server, there are additional planning considerations.
-For details, see Integrate Exchange 2013 UM with Lync Server.
+For details, see Deploying Exchange 2013 UM and Lync Server Overview.